Share

 • The removal process depends on how much of these substances are present in your blood.

 If there’s a lot, CytoSorb captures a lot of it.
-If there’s only a little, CytoSorb will only capture substances until they are in balance again.
+If there’s only a little, CytoSorb will capture certain substances until they are in balance again.
 This balance is a bit like the way your body’s own cells control substance levels.
-CytoSorb is designed not to remove too much of the natural substances your body needs to function properly.
+CytoSorb is designed not to remove the amounts of physiological substances your body needs to function properly.

 Here are some of the care areas where CytoSorb can help.